Osas34091/Pterodactyl-Arclight-EGG/README.md

 ## Notes
 Providing a Minecraft version of ``latest`` or an invalid value will default to 1.20.1.
-There is no API to query to find the true latest supported version.
+<p>There is no API to query to find the true latest supported version.<p>

 The Variables description and names are on Spanish, so translate on your own